-- The location of a stylesheet to be used for RSS newsfeeds. - The frequency with which the RSS cache is updated.
+- The location of a stylesheet to be used for RSS newsfeeds.
+Default is to have no stylesheet. - The frequency with which the RSS cache is updated.
+Default is "1 day".

-10.4.
+11.4.
 System Options

 The following general system settings can be configured: